First Nb of Dryden

 Dryden, New York · FDIC Cert #7031

-First Nb of Dryden is an FDIC-insured bank (Certificate #7031) with $221M in total assets and $203M in total deposits as of the Q2 2024 Call Report.
-Headquartered in Dryden, New York, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 1.55%.
-BankHealthData assigns a composite Health Grade of C (56/100).
+This is the FDIC profile for First Nb of Dryden, an FDIC-insured bank (Certificate #7031) with $221M in total assets and $203M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Dryden, New York, the bank maintains a Tier 1 capital ratio of 11.83% (Well-Capitalized) and a nonperforming loan ratio of 1.55%.
+BankHealthData assigns a composite Health Grade of A (82/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 First Nb of Dryden (FDIC cert 7031) is a community bank — $221M in total assets, $203M in deposits, serving the Dryden, New York area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is adequate: Tier 1 capital ratio of 11.83% meets the 8% well-capitalized threshold but does not provide substantial buffer above it.
+Adequate capital is regulatory-acceptable but leaves less room for absorbing unexpected losses.
 Asset quality is normal: non-performing loan ratio of 1.55% sits in the typical 0.5-2% range for healthy U.S. banks.
 Some NPL is unavoidable in any meaningful lending portfolio.
 Liquidity is very high: 57.0% of assets in liquid form, well above peer norms.
 Very high liquidity sometimes reflects a bank still building out its loan portfolio or one operating under specific regulatory liquidity requirements.

 Profitability is strong: return on assets of 2.18% is well above the 1.0% benchmark most analysts use as the threshold for a healthy bank.
 Strong ROA usually reflects disciplined cost management, healthy net interest margins, or both.
-Health-score trend is mildly positive across the recent-quarters window.
-The directional signal is favorable but not dramatic.
-First Nb of Dryden carries a composite BankHealth grade of C (56/100) as of the 2024-06 Call Report filing.
+Health-score trend is improving: the bank's composite score is up materially over the most recent quarters in the dataset.
+Improving trends usually reflect either capital strengthening, asset-quality recovery, or sustained profitability gains.
+First Nb of Dryden carries a composite BankHealth grade of A (82/100) as of the 2024-06 Call Report filing.
 The grade combines capital ratios (Tier 1), asset quality (non-performing loans), liquidity, and profitability into a single signal.

 Source: FDIC BankFind API — Call Report data.